 Candidates allotted seats in Round 2 must accept the offer between July 28 (5 PM) and July 30 (4:59 PM).
 Colleges will verify and approve applications by July 31, and the fee payment deadline is August 1 (4:59 PM).
 Those who fail to meet these deadlines will forfeit their current allotment and will not be eligible for upgrades in future rounds.

-After the conclusion of Round 2, DU will release details of vacant seats, and open the mid-entry window for new applicants who missed earlier rounds.
-Round 3 allocations will follow, subject to availability.
+After the conclusion of Round 2, DU will release details related to vacant seats, and open mid-entry window for new applicants who missed earlier rounds.
+Round 3 allocations will follow subject to availability.

-The academic session is set to begin on August 1, and the university hopes to finalise most of its intake before that date.
-With Round 3 and a mid-entry window on the horizon, those who missed the first two rounds still have a chance to secure admission.
+Academic session of DU will begin on August 1, and university expecting to finalise most of its UG intake before that date.
+With Round 3 and a mid-entry window also to be announced, those who missed first two rounds still have a chance to get admission.

 Read More: